raml-org/raml-spec/versions/raml-10/raml-10.md

 RAML libraries are used to combine any collection of data type declarations, resource type declarations, trait declarations, and security scheme declarations into modular, externalized, reusable groups.
 While libraries are intended to define common declarations in external documents, which are then included where needed, libraries can also be defined inline.

-The following table describes the nodes, which are optional, of a library node.
+In addition to any nodes allowed at the root of [RAML typed fragments](#typed-fragments), RAML libraries allow the following optional nodes:

 |Name | Description |
 |:--------|:------------|
-| types?<br>schemas?<br>resourceTypes?<br>traits?<br>securitySchemes?<br>annotationTypes?<br>(&lt;annotationName&gt;)?<br>uses? | The definition of each node is the same as that of the corresponding node at the root of a RAML document.
+| types?<br>schemas?<br>resourceTypes?<br>traits?<br>securitySchemes?<br>annotationTypes?<br>(&lt;annotationName&gt;)? | The definition of each node is the same as that of the corresponding node at the root of a RAML document.
 A library supports annotation node like any other RAML document.
 | usage | Describes the content or purpose of a specific library.
 The value is a string and MAY be formatted using [markdown](#markdown).

 The following example shows a simple library as a standalone, reusable RAML fragment document.